-Every homeowner needs to know how to identify a termite.
+Every homeowner needs to know how to identify a swarming termite.
 After all, your home might be under attack.
-Learn to spot these wood destroying insects.
+Learn to spot these wood-destroying insects.

 Termite Swarmers, Workers and Soldiers